 N-E-W… thinking

 N-E-W are planning more events for 2025.
-If you are interested in joining our meetings and lending a hand, please let us know by email – info@n-e-w.org
+If you are interested in joining our meetings and building projects together, please let us know by email – info@n-e-w.org

 N-E-W Tuesdays – Would you be interested in meeting other artists, groups, musicians, writers, poets, designers, filmmakers and more to share ideas, swap tips or just say hello?
 We are currently gauging interest in a monthly meeting and are proposing the first Tuesday of each month.
 This could take place in a set venue, or move to different locations.
 Ideas and thoughts on this will be very welcome – please email mark@markjessett.com

-“The idea that localised power structures are the key for flourishing communities is one of the key ideas behind the ‘Assembly’ project.
-Conceived and curated by Rob Manners, ASSEMBLY is a creation of the contemporary arts collective N-E-W, supported by the Arts Council England.
-Using a passage from ‘The Total Economy’ by Wendel Berry as a seed for dialogue, ‘Assembly’ invites various local artists and groups (including a school) to bring together their creative practises and observe the spontaneous emergence of connections – and community.
+At the core of the project was the idea that localised power structures are the key for flourishing communities.
+Conceived and curated by Rob Manners, ASSEMBLY used a passage from ‘The Total Economy’ by Wendel Berry as a seed for dialogue and invited various local artists and groups including a school to bring together their creative practises and observe the spontaneous emergence of connections –and community.

-The exhibition venue itself, the historical St. Lawrence Chapel, invites questioning over education and hierarchic power structures.
+The exhibition venue itself, the historical St. Lawrence Chapel, invited questioning over education and hierarchic power structures.
 Now a heritage, cultural and community centre, the Chapel building was a grammar school for over 600 years; the wooden tables and benches where former students carved out their names as ‘graffiti’ are a permanent installation on-site, keeping alive stories of non-compliance.
-‘Assembly’ will add to this, re-imagining the space and adding to the dialogue through projections, sculpture, painting, music and performance.
+‘Assembly’ added to this, re-imagining the space and setting up a dialogue through projections, sculpture, painting, music and performance.
+The project consisted of a variety of interactive events and on each exhibition day the audience were invited to join the ‘Assembly’ – a lively, non-hierarchical discussion and presentation of ideas where the boundaries between improvised performance and dialogue were blurred.

-Assembly was a performative exhibition – a work in progress.
-Taking a text by American writer, farmer and activist Wendell Berry as a starting point, artists including Sophia Clist, Alex Murdin, Robert Manners and students from South Dartmoor Community College collaborated to re-imagine and re-awaken the Chapel as a site of community education.
+Artists included This Ain’t Jazz, Katie Upton, Sophia Clist, Alex Murdin, Robert Manners, Mark Jessett, Andy Stacey, The Uplifter.
+Flavia Pinto and students from South Dartmoor Community College who collaborated to re-imagine and re-awaken the Chapel as a site of community education.